-Idle gpu temperature is when the pc has been left running for a while with no tasks being carried out.
+Idle GPU temperature is when the pc has been left running for a while with no tasks being carried out.
 Your monitor usually puts out some heat, even when it’s in sleep or standby mode.
 If your computer case is a poor design and has little to no airflow around the graphics card, then the card will get hotter than usual.

-If you’re not overclocking your gpu, then the ambient operating temperature will be a lot lower.
+If you’re not overclocking your GPU, then the ambient operating temperature will be a lot lower.
 Most graphics cards will sit at around 35°C (95°F), but anything between 30°C and 40°C (86-104°F) is acceptable.
 It’s worth noting that many factory OC’d cards ship with higher temperatures, sometimes up to 55°C (131°F).

-gpu temperature while gaming
+normal gpu temperature Range while gaming

-When you start a new game, within seconds your gpu will begin rendering the graphics on screen.
+When you start a new game, within seconds your GPU will begin rendering the graphics on screen.
 If it’s a graphically demanding title, you should see the temperature rise and the fans ramp up to dissipate heat from the chip.
 Most high-end cards can cope with this load at between 70°C and 80°C (158°F – 176°F).

 This is where the load is on the main gpu chip, not any of the memory chips or other motherboard components.
 Memory has a lower tolerance for heat and will start to become unstable if it gets too hot.
-This results in graphical glitches, corruption on screen and eventually system crashes.
+This results in graphical glitches, corruption on-screen and eventually system crashes.
 Auto-fan settings are usually pretty good to keep the card at around 60°C (140°F).

-gpu temperature under load
+GPU temperature range under load

-The gpu temperature under load is another common question people ask when they’re trying to find out how hot their graphics card can handle itself before it will be damaged.
+The GPU temperature under load is another common question people ask when they’re trying to find out how hot their graphics card can handle itself before it will be damaged.
 The safe operating heat range for a high-end graphics card is between 60-80°C (140-176°F).

 If you notice your gpu reaching higher temperatures than this during intense gaming sessions then there’s a good chance it’s going to get damaged if you continue.
 Sometimes damage doesn’t occur straight away and components can work outside of their normal limits when they’re still within safe operating boundaries.
 However, this will shorten the life expectancy and can also cause permanent damage.

-Average gpu temperature at 100% load
+Average GPU temperature range at 100% load

 At 100%, the gpu chip generates heat proportional to the power it’s supplying to the monitor (or screens).
 At stock speeds, voltages and temperatures, most cards will sit at between 60°C and 70°C. However, many people like to overclock their cards because it gives them better performance.
 A higher overclock will generate more heat in the GPU.